Skip to main content

 Version: 8.8

 The Camunda Helm chart can deploy an internal Keycloak instance that acts as the identity management service for authentication and authorization.
-This instance is bundled into your cluster and behaves like an external OIDC provider from the Orchestration Cluster’s perspective.
-The internal Keycloak is automatically configured by the Management Identity component with a realm and several entities to simplify setup and reduce the learning curve.
+The Management Identity component configures the internal Keycloak automatically on startup with a realm and several entities to simplify setup and reduce the learning curve.

-If you prefer to run Keycloak as an external IdP and disable the internal one, see Using external Keycloak.
+If you prefer to run Keycloak externally and disable the internal one, see Set up the Helm chart with an external Keycloak instance.

 Configuration